brenasena/map_real-time_bus_tracker/README.md

 # map_real-time_bus_tracker
-This project builds a real-time bus tracker of the Massachusetts MBTA bus 1 route which travels from MIT to Harvard and shows the stops between MIT and Harvard using a pin.
+Project Description: This project builds a real-time bus tracker of the Massachusetts MBTA bus 1 route which travels from MIT to Harvard and shows the stops between MIT and Harvard using a pin.

+How to run: Download the html file provided and save to a file on your system.
+Drag and drop html file onto a browser window.
+Click on the button Stops between MIT and Harvard to start the animation.
+The pin will move across the screen for each bus stop.

+Roadmap of future improvements: In the future, I would like to include names for each of the stops and also information on timing that is dynamic and real-time.

 License information: MIT License